Best Twitch Emotes: How to Choose the Perfect Emotes for Your Community

 3. Emotes with Popular Culture References

-But, what about the origin?
+But what about the origin?

 Actually, no!

-Here’s the supporting evidence.
+Here is the supporting evidence.

 4. (Or)Gasm(ic) Emotes

-What is life without gaming?
+What is life like without gaming?

-What is life without orgasming?
+What is life without experiencing orgasms?

-What is gaming without orgasming?
+What is gaming without experiencing pleasure?

 5. “Racist” Emotes